Section B EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

-Section B of the EHCP must accurately and specifically describe your child's special educational needs.
-If it is vague, incomplete, or does not reflect the evidence, you have the right to appeal.
+Section B must accurately and specifically describe your child's special educational needs.
+If it is vague, incomplete, or ignores professional evidence, you can appeal.
+The platform drafts your SEND35A grounds, proposed Section B wording, and evidence bundle.
+You edit and submit. £149/year.

 What Section B must contain